 With names like Venus Williams, Jelena Jankovic and Johanna Konta regularly gracing our hard courts, the Hong Kong Tennis Open is quickly becoming a major sporting spectacle.
 Set every October in Victoria Park’s outdoor stadium, catch the world’s best women’s players for a weekend of singles and doubles matches.
 And if you’re lucky enough to be here during the first few days, the qualifying stages are free entry on a first-come basis.

 Pin a number on your shirt and hit the streets, as long-distance runners take part in the city’s biggest marathon.
 The Hong Kong Marathon has been on-the-run since 1997, the annual event seeing up to 60,000 people compete at the beginning of every year.
 While the full marathon distance covers over 40km, there are half-marathon and 10km races too.

 Get in the swing of things at the Hong Kong Open, the city’s oldest professional sporting event and a tournament where the world’s best golfers gather.
 Set in Sheung Shui as the weather starts to cool in December, it regularly awards a US$2 million prize, with previous winners including Rory McIlroy and Justin Rose.
 Admission is free on the first two days, and ticketed for the main event over the weekend.

 Soak in the festive ambience in Hong Kong with a merry season like nowhere else!
-In winter, the skyline shines with more glamour than usual as the iconic Christmas tree sits amidst glittering skyscrapers and buildings dolled up for the jolly occasion.
+In winter, the skyline shines with more glamour than usual as glittering skyscrapers and citywide buildings trimmed with festive decor are dolled up for the jolly occasion.
 Don’t miss holiday events at top attractions, special shopping offers and festive menus that will fuel your excitement and add to the joyous atmosphere!